Old Homestead Wild Cherry Bitters – Green

 Square cabin, LTC, Applied mouth; Amber, Common; Yellow, Lime, Puce and Olive yellow, Rare; Cobalt blue, Extremely rare; Green and Amber with inside screw and glass stopper – Extremely rare

-There are a number of variants of this 12-pane window bottle when looking at roof shingles and with the door ending above the base and the door going to the bottom of the bottle.
+There are a number of variants of this 15-pane window bottle when looking at the window, roof shingles and with the door ending above the base and the door going to the bottom of the bottle.
 These second door examples seem to be taller bottles.

 The cobalt blue example and the emerald green with screw top example are considered among the top bitters bottles.
 They are unique.